GeorgePensiero/atmosphere/README.md

 ## Stories

 User's can write stories of their own, or read other users stories that interest them.
 User's can navigate to other user's profile page and see all of the stories that they've wrote.
+User's can also delete or edit their own stories.

+## Responses

+User's can view all responses to a story and also create a response of their own if they wish.

+## Future features coming!!